pretix/pretix-docs/docs/guides/payment/index.md

 There are two types of payment providers:

  - methods that are handled entirely within pretix, such as bank transfers and gift cards
- - integrations with external services such as Stripe and PayPal
+ - integrations with external services such as Mollie, PayPal or Stripe

 You have to enable and set up at least one payment provider if you want to receive payments from your customers via pretix.
-This article will show you how to do that.
+This article shows you how to do that.
-It will also tell you how to take some optional steps such as setting up additional fees or deadlines.
+It also tells you how to take some optional steps such as setting up additional fees or deadlines.

 ## Prerequisites

 Setting up payment providers is handled on the event level, so you need to create an event first.

 Make sure you have an active account with each external payment provider you intend to use with pretix.
-For example, if you want to receive payments via PayPal, you need to have a PayPal business account.
+For example, if you want to receive payments via Mollie, you need to have a Mollie account.

 ## How To